 Being the proud parent of an older dog is not easy, but it can be an incredibly rewarding experience.
-We love our dogs and we’ll do anything to make their lives better, no matter the circumstance.
+We love our aging dogs and we’ll do anything to make their lives better–no matter the circumstance.

-If you’ve been fortunate enough to have an old dog in your life, you know first-hand these venerable old friends require special care; especially if they’re diagnosed with conditions like memory-loss from dementia, osteoarthritis or canine cancer.
+If you’ve been fortunate enough to have an old dog in your life, you know first-hand these venerable old friends require special care; especially if they’re diagnosed with conditions like epilepsy, diabetes, memory-loss from dementia, osteoarthritis or cancer.

 Signs of Aging Dog

 After a lifetime of excited tail wagging, loyal companionship and memorable moments with your dog, you come home from work one day and your buddy is no longer at the front door to greet you.

 Regrettably, dogs age much faster than humans and before you know it the years have taken a toll on your dog’s health and vitality.

 Watching your once bright, energetic dog begin to show signs of aging can be heartbreaking.
 As your dog ages, he may not be able to walk as far or play as long.
 He may tire more easily and have more difficulty getting up or be reluctant to go up and down stairs or have difficulty getting into and out of the car as he once did.

 Your dog may develop arthritis or other degenerative diseases like hip dysplasia that cause him to slow down.
 Pain from inflamed joints may make it hard to find a comfortable position to sleep in.
 In their later years, an older dog can become more irritable, anxious or have behavioral aggression and have declining mental capacity.

 As a result of being less active, an older sedentary dog can gain weight and become obese–essentially becoming lethargic couch potatoes.